YuneVK/personal-goals/README.md

 - [Real Dev](https://real.dev/) - Come solve fun real world problems encountered in industry and get hired
 - [Track This](https://trackthis.link/) - Let us open 100 tabs of pure madness to fool trackers into thinking you're someone else.
 - [Sourcetree](https://www.sourcetreeapp.com/) - Simplicity and power in a beautiful Git GUI
+- [Tech Conferences - Spain](https://npatarino.github.io/tech-conferences-spain/) - A community-curated list of conferences around Spain
+- [NPM Drinking Game](https://npmdrinkinggame.party/) - Write an english word in the input and if it exists in npm you must drink

 ### Articles